-The control node passes data produced by sensors (DVL, IMU, target positions coming from behavior engine) through an algorithm to feed data to the consumers (the thrusters).
-This architecture design is very common, hence facilitating the management of its complexity for years to come This module uses an LQR and simplicity. algorithm because it is more straightforward to configure when the mechanical design changes compared to other control algorithms.
+The control node passes data produced by sensors (DVL, IMU, target positions coming from behaviour engines) through an algorithm to feed data to the consumers (the thrusters).
+This architecture design is very common, hence facilitating the management of its complexity for years to come and simplicity.
+This module uses an LQR algorithm because it is more straightforward to configure when the mechanical design changes compared to other control algorithms.
 This is mandatory to fit with our diversity competition strategy, because it implies to often add/modify hardware modules.
 Even if the config of the LQR is simpler to configure, it is nonetheless a complex controller to implement, because it takes into account the dynamics of the submarine, such as the placement of the engines and the forces that are exerted on the submarine (Coriolis force, water friction, gravity, etc.).
 With this controller, we can move in the 6 degrees of freedom simultaneously.
-Although the time to design is much longer, this solution was chosen because the ease of configuration saves a lot more time down the line.
+Although the time to design is much longer, this solution was chosen because the ease of configurations saves a lot more time down the line.
 The simplicity of the configuration improves the reliability of the system in times of stress such as competition testing.
-With the cost function integrated in the controller, it is possible adjust the behavior of each motor (velocity or position).
-If the cost of a position is increased, the controller will try to hold that position more aggressively.
+With the cost function integrated in the controller, it is possible adjust the

 The vision node is essential for several challenges.
-This module acquires the various cameras with runtime configurable parameters which is very important to enable quick testing and simplicity of configuration.
-Due to the processing capacity, we cannot achieve object detection on more than one camera at the same time, on the other hand we can do feature recognition at the same time.
-The use of this module by the behavior engine is done by services in order to configure the objects to be detected, which camera to analyze and how.
-The feature recognition of this module is performed using OpenCV and allows the recognition of form (rectangle, square, circle) and color threshold.
-This module also embeds an object detection which uses a YoloV3 neural network with an accuracy of more than 90%, thus improving reliability.
-The last feature of this module is the use of stereoscopy to detect the distance of an object in short range (less than 2m).
+This module acquires the various cameras with runtime configurable parameters which is very important to enable quick testing and simplicity of configurations.
+Due to the processing capacity, we cannot achieve object detection on more than one camera at the same time, on the other hand, we can do feature recognition at the same time.
+The use of this module by the behaviour engine is done by services in order to configure the objects to be detected, which camera to analyze and how.
+The feature recognition of this module is performed using OpenCV and allows the recognition of form (rectangle, square, circle) and colour threshold.
+This module also embeds an object detection which uses a YoloV3 neural network with the accuracy of more than 90%, thus improving reliability.
+The last feature of this module is the use of stereoscopy to detect the distance of an object in short range (less than 2m.).